 Businesses today have to do everything they can to get noticed.
-That means creating messages your customers and prospective customers want to read — and making them easy to access.
-Supplement the sales pitch with helpful information, and those same customers and prospective customers will perk up and engage.
+That means creating messages prospective customers want to read — and making them easy to access.
+Supplement the sales pitch with helpful information, and those same prospective customers will perk up and engage.

 This approach is called content marketing, and it’s got to be on every business’s agenda.
 Not sure where to start?
 Take a look at this Q&A to see how content marketing drives results and value.